-- Materials in Alternative Text (e.g. books on CD, digital text, etc.)
+- Alternative text (e.g. audiobooks, digital text, etc.)

 - American Sign Language interpreters

-If you would like to know whether the University provides particular software, adaptive technology, or other pieces of equipment, please make your inquiry as specific as possible.
-The DSO will let you know whether such items are available from University.
-Please know, however, that the University is willing--when required by Section 504 and the ADA--to purchase additional equipment in order to provide reasonable accommodation to its students with disabilities.
+If you would like to know whether Pepperdine provides particular software, adaptive technology, or other pieces of equipment, please make your inquiry as specific as possible.
+The DSO will let you know whether such items are available from the University.

-Students must designate their service needs on the "Service Request Form" and submit their list of classes to the Disability Services Office at least one week prior to the first day of classes.
+Students must designate service needs on the Semester Request each semester, preferably at least one week prior to the first day of classes.